-Modeling the CME event is a complex task that involves several steps \cite[e.g.,][]{Torok:2018}.
-First, we examine EUV images to identify the salient features of the event.
-Since this eruption took place just behind the solar limb as seen from Earth, we use a combination of SDO/AIA and STEREO/EUVI data for this task.
-Next, we produce a full-Sun magnetic map to create the boundary conditions for the magnetic field.
-The map used here is a blend of high-resolution SDO/HMI vector magnetic field data of the active region and a lower-resolution combination of synoptic maps that we previously used for our prediction of the December 14, 2020 eclipse\footnote{See \url{https://www.predsci.com/corona/dec2020eclipse/home.php}}.
-We then produce a thermodynamic MHD model for the global corona to build a relaxed, steady-state model of the corona and solar wind out to 30~$R_\odot$.
+While STAT is designed to model CME events, we use it here to explore particle acceleration in QSL regions through a relaxation run.
+Modeling of the relaxation run is a complex task that involves several steps \cite[e.g.,][]{Torok:2018}.
+We produce a full-Sun magnetic map to create the boundary conditions for the magnetic field.
+The map used here is a blend of high-resolution SDO/HMI vector magnetic field data of the active region and a lower-resolution combination of synoptic maps that were used for predicting the structure of the December 14, 2020 eclipse\footnote{See \url{https://www.predsci.com/corona/dec2020eclipse}}.

-Next, we construct a set of pre-eruptive flux-rope configurations using our interactive web interface, which employs the Regularized Biot--Savart Law \cite[RBSL;][]{Titov:2018} model.
-To investigate the eruptive behavior of these configurations, we employ the $\beta = 0$ MHD approximation and compare CME properties such as the rise direction and morphology with coronagraph observations from STEREO/COR and SOHO/LASCO.
-After such a preliminary examination, we can produce a final simulation by inserting a pre-relaxed (stable) flux rope into the thermodynamic solution, and trigger an eruption by setting the rope's axial current above the stable-equilibrium value.
-The flux-rope current can be adjusted (within reasonable limits) to match the observed CME speed.
-Figure~\ref{fig:MHD-1120-Event} shows a few snapshots from our ``final'' thermodynamic MHD simulation of the November 29 CME.
-In this case, we set the initial flux-rope current to about 25\% above the equilibrium value.
+The relaxation run is created for the similar time period that of a CME that occurred on November 29, 2020 in NOAA AR 12790 as it attracted considerable attention in the solar community due to it being associated with the largest flare (M4.4 class) in three years and produced a shortwave radio blackout over the South Atlantic \citep[e.g.,][]{Kollhoff:2021, Mitchell:2021, Cohen:2021, Kouloumvakos:2022, Palmerio:2022}.
+The results of the relaxation run (Figure~\ref{fig:relax}) show conclusively that energetic particles are accelerated near QSLs and current boundaries over broad longitudinal regions without an emitted CME.

+In the simulation, the EPREM parallel diffusion coefficient depends on rigidity, $\kappa_\parallel = \kappa_{\parallel 0} (R_g/R_{g0})^\chi$, where $R_{g0}$ is a reference rigidity.
+We take $\chi = 1/3$, as was used in \cite{young:2021}, and derived from quasi-linear theory using a $5/3$ power-spectrum.
+The parallel diffusion coefficient is taken as $\kappa_\parallel \propto B^{-3/4}$, where $B$ is the magnetic field strength.
+This dependence is slightly smaller than the $1/B$ dependence often assumed, but is roughly in-line with observations \cite[e.g.,][]{erdos:1999}